gitkraken/vscode-gitlens/CONTRIBUTING.md

 ### Insiders release

-The [Publish Insiders workflow](.github/workflows/cd-insiders.yml) is automatically ran every AM unless no new changes have been committed to `main`.
+The [Publish Insiders workflow](.github/workflows/cd-insiders.yml) is automatically run every AM unless no new changes have been committed to `main`.